Rates

 Courses

-Rick Ruess has logged over 32,000 hours flight time as a commercial pilot and flight instructor.
+Rick has logged over 35,000 hours of flight time as a commercial pilot and flight instructor.
 He has worked for the FAA as an aviation safety inspector and for several Part 135 operations in Alaska.
-He is ATP rated with single engine & multiengine land ratings including a Citation type rating.
-He also holds an Airframe and Powerplant Mechanics License.
+Rick holds an ATP rating with single-engine and multi-engine land ratings, including a Citation type rating, and also has an Airframe and Powerplant Mechanics License.